jotaalvim/chess-heatmaps/README.md

 ![](./assets/7.png)

-## Where does each piece captures the most
+## Where does each piece captures others?
 Here's an example of the squares where each piece tends to capture others:

 ![](./assets/8.png)